Safety equipment and PPE

 DATI = lone worker alarm device

-• voluntary alarm by the isolated person in the event of respiratory distress or a fall
+• voluntary triggering of an alarm by the isolated person in the event of respiratory distress or a fall

 • detection of absence of movement